Carreau/phd-dissertation/parts/part3.rst

 :math:`\delta` values lower than 4.34 µm (21 out of 127) are considered as
 unphysical and removed from further analysis.

-As expected we find a negative values for :math:`\alpha`.
-Surprisingly the value of alpha does not vary significantly across the amount of capping protein and stay close to -1, with a mean value of -1.10, and a standard deviation of 0.38.
+As expected we find negative values for :math:`\alpha`.
+Surprisingly the value of alpha does not vary significantly when comparing experiments with different amount of Capping Protein and stay close to -1, with a mean value of -1.10, and a standard deviation of 0.38.
 The distribution of power law exponent can be seen on :num:`Fig #power-law-exponent`

 .. _power-law-exponent:
 .. figure:: /figs/alpha_violin.png